f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 **sudo systemctl start minio**

 These nodes already have the two storage pool MINIO_VOLUMES pre-configured.
-The issued command with **no**t provide a return to the Linux prompt, the Minio service is activating but we need to restart Cluster1 to accept the new storage pool.
+The issued command will *not* provide a return to the Linux prompt, the Minio service is activating but we need to restart Cluster1 to accept the new storage pool.

 **Step 4 — Restart Cluster 1 to pick up the new 4 server topology**